indira439/Spring-Boot-Tasks/README.md

-## Task10
+## Task11

-Create another service implementation TrackDummyServiceImpl.
-Use @Primary and @Qualifier annotations to specify which implementation to use.
+Use @Profile to run the application with the existing service implementation, and the new TrackDummyServiceImpl implementation.